onorinbejasus/tasksystem-server/README.md

 1. Sign up with heroku
 2. Install the Herkoku CLI tools
-3. Create a new app.
-Run `heroku create` in the source code directory
+3. Create a new app named 'sv-task-system'.
+It is important for the ALLOWED_HOSTS variable.
 4. Log into the web interface.
 You should see your newly created app there.
     Click on it to go to the settings.
 5. Click on "configure add-ons"